kwang1012/SREGym/clients/README.md

 ### Using the vLLM Client

-The vLLM client allows you to run local open-source models as an agent for AIOpsLab tasks.
+The vLLM client allows you to run local open-source models as an agent for SREArena tasks.
 This approach is particularly useful when you want to:
 - Use your own hardware for inference
 - Experiment with different open-source models
 - Work in environments without internet access to cloud LLM providers